hugopukito/golang-fixture/README.md

 ## Description

-This project will load yml file, create entities and insert rows in your database.
+This project will load yaml file, verify if each entity match with local structs of your project and insert rows in your database.

+The entities in yaml files are named fixture.